mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 You, like me, struggled with math at some point when your friends didn't.
 They kept going, you kept struggling, and suddenly they were good at math and you were not.
 And here you are today.

 Except with journalism today, you can't continue to live the lie.
 You are surrounded by data.
-You are surrrounded by numbers.
+You are surrounded by numbers.
 If you continue to believe you're bad at math, you will be easy to fool by people who aren't.
 You'll be unable to see stories that are sitting there in the numbers.

 In short: you won't be a very good journalist.